 Diagnosing a condition

-The RPN Regulation sets out the type of diagnosis RPNs can make.
+The Nurses (Registered Psychiatric) Regulation sets out the type of diagnosis RPNs can make.
 Specifically, RPNs can make a nursing diagnosis that identifies a condition, not a disease or disorder, as the cause of a client’s signs or symptoms.